Malcolm Webster guilty of wife's murder and second plot

 "I would also like to thank Felicity Drumm and her family, whose collective determination and resolve to bring Malcolm Webster to justice can only be commended.

-"Indeed it was the family's pursuit of Malcolm Webster which led us to reconsider the circumstances surrounding Claire's death."'Web of lies'
+"Indeed it was the family's pursuit of Malcolm Webster which led us to reconsider the circumstances surrounding Claire's death."

 He added: "He peddled his lies across different continents believing his chilling and callous crimes would go undetected.